plaaxer/CommunicationAPI/README.md

 ## Components of each Autonomous Vehicle

-In the fourth release of this project we present a communication API that handles typed messages subscriptions, being possible to make requests for informations and receive responses for other vehicles that owns these data.
+In the fourth release of this project we have presented a communication API that handles typed messages subscriptions, being possible to make requests for informations and receive responses for other vehicles that owns these data.
+Now, in the fifth release, the Gateway configured to these components have also a Slave Synchronizer to handle the PTP (Precision Time Protocol) stack for time synchronization.

-Note: for more information, see the Documentation specifications.
+Note: for more information about the PTP, see the Documentation specifications.

+## Roadside Unit

+In the fifth release we have added a entity called Roadside Unit, also represented by a running virtual machine powered by QEMU and in the same virtual network of the vehicles.
+He has a Gateway configured with a Master Synchronizer, who deals with PTP messages to send SYNC and DELAY RESPONSES packets.
+Later we will improve this unit to be capable to manage groups and support the cryptography in the channel.

 ## Dependencies (Debian)